HealthInfo Waitaha Canterbury

 The Mediterranean diet is a way of eating that is based on traditional foods eaten in countries around the Mediterranean Sea.

 People following the Mediterranean diet are more likely to live longer.
-They're also less likely to die from heart disease, stroke or cancer.
+They are also less likely to die from heart disease, stroke or cancer.
 The Mediterranean diet may prevent or reduce symptoms of diabetes, glaucoma, arthritis, Parkinson disease, menopause, depression and dementia.

-The diet varies in different Mediterranean regions.
-Usually, it's rich in vegetables, fruits, legumes, nuts, wholegrains, fish and healthy fats.
-It includes small amounts of red meat and low‑fat milk products.
+The diet is rich in plant foods such as vegetables, fruits, legumes, nuts and wholegrains.
+It includes some fish, chicken, low-fat milk and milk products and healthy fats.
+Red meat and processed meat are limited.
 The Mediterranean diet also focuses on a healthy lifestyle or pattern.
-This means keeping active, getting plenty of rest and sharing meals with whānau (family) and friends.
+This means keeping active and getting plenty of rest.
+Also, relaxing and sharing meals with whānau (family) and friends.

-Have at least five servings of vegetables and two servings of fruit every day.
+Have at least 5 servings of vegetables and 2 servings of fruit every day.
 A serving is about a handful.
-Include at least one serving of raw vegetables every day.
+Include at least 1 serving of raw vegetables every day.
 Eat a variety of different coloured and textured fruits and vegetables.

 Include wholegrains with every meal.
 Wholegrains include wholegrain bread, rolled oats, brown rice, wholemeal pasta and grains such as quinoa, millet, barley and buckwheat.